kmanies/snag-data/README.md

 LIST OF RELEVANT PAPERS:

+Note - Bashir and MacLean ms reviewed for FEM has good intro to mortality

 [Boulanger & Sirois 2006](http://dx.doi.org/10.1139/X06-070): Data from Quebec.
 "Moreover, fire-created snags, which decompose slowly, may remain standing for a long time (Wei et al., 1997; Tinkerand Knight 2000).
 As a result, it has been suggested that fire hampers the